Problems With Your Beaverton Foundation, Basement or Concrete?

-If you are tired of putting up with a wet basement, we’ve got a specialist who will determine what is allowing rain water to leak into it.
+If you are tired of putting up with a wet basement, you can call a specialist who will determine what is allowing rain water to leak into it.

-We might develop a waterproofing strategy that can correct your moisture issue without having to do work down in your basement at all.
-Maybe we could remedy the problem just by working only outside your house on the gutters, landscaping and lawn around your residence.
+They might develop a waterproofing strategy that can correct your moisture issue without having to do work down in your basement at all.
+Maybe they could remedy the problem just by working only outside your house on the gutters, landscaping and lawn around your residence.

 Beaverton Area Slab Jacking Services

-In case portions of your concrete courtyard, front walk, garage floor or entrance has sunk a little over time, we can probably handle that too.
+In case portions of your concrete courtyard, front walk, garage floor or entrance has sunk a little over time, they can probably handle that too.

 The technique we use to raise these sunken sections back up is known as either slab jacking or mud jacking.